kingwingfly/InnocenceKeeper/README.md

 # Innocence Keeper

-A tool to keep your innocence through deleting the NSFW content or files that you configured from your computer.
+A tool to keep your innocence through deleting files that you configured from your computer.

 Known as "要留清白在人间" in Chinese, which means "Leave a clean reputation in the world".